wileyj/actions/mutation-testing/update-cache/README.md

-# Logger Mutants action
+# Update cache action

-Check whether to log the mutants to cache, or to create a new cache if it doesn't exist.
+Logs the mutants to cache, appending to the old output, and saving an artifact for easier data access and backup.

 ## Documentation